primallogic/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# Enterprise Data Engineering & Insights Project

-Welcome to the **Data Warehouse and Analytics Project** repository!
+Welcome to the **Enterprise Data Engineering & Insights** repository.
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project highlights industry best practices in data engineering and analytics.
+This initiative demonstrates a complete workflow—from raw data ingestion to business insight generation—designed to showcase real-world capabilities in both data engineering and analytics.
+It’s structured as a portfolio piece to highlight modern best practices across the data lifecycle.

-## Project Requirements

-### Building the Data Warehouse (Data Engineering)

-#### Specifications
-  - **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
-  - **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
-  - **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
-  - **Scope**: Focus on the latest dataset only; historization of data is not required.
-  - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 ---

-  ### BI: Analytics & Reporting (Data Analytics)

-  #### Objective
-  Develop SQL-based analytics to deliver detailed insights into:
-  - **Customer Behavior**
-  - **Product Performance**
-  - **Sales Trends**

-  - These insights empower stakeholders with key business metrics, enabling strategic decision-making.
+## 🏗️ Data Infrastructure & Modeling (Engineering Layer)

+### Key Components

+- **Source Files**: Simulated ERP and CRM systems, each provided in CSV format.
+- **Data Cleansing**: Cleaning and validation routines are implemented to resolve quality issues before loading.
+- **Modeling**: The two source systems are combined into a single, analysis-friendly schema optimized for BI tools and SQL queries.
+- **Scope**: Work is focused solely on the current dataset; historical tracking is out of scope.
+- **Documentation**: The final data model is clearly documented to support both technical users and non-technical stakeholders.

 ---

+## 📊 Analytical Insights (BI Layer)

+### Business Objectives

+SQL-based reporting delivers critical insights into:

+- **Customer Engagement Patterns**
+- **Product-Level Performance**
+- **Sales Metrics and Revenue Trends**

+The goal is to equip business decision-makers with accessible, data-backed metrics that drive strategic initiatives.

+---

- ## License
+## 📄 License

- The project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attribution.
+This project is released under the [MIT License](LICENSE).
+Feel free to use, adapt, or share it, with appropriate attribution.

+---